Google Apps Script to Extract Emails

 It didn’t work for me, so I split up my function into separate parts and that got the job done.

-12 thoughts on “Google Apps Script to Extract Emails
+12 responses to “Google Apps Script to Extract Emails”

 when I run this code in spreadsheet.the email link appears but after that when I click on load email it shows cannot call method “getThreads” of null. how can I remove this error.